maze2point0/create-pybossa-tasks/README.md

 - (adjust the height and width of the map in line 46, so that they fit to the height and width you specified before)
 - open the file in your webbrowser

-## Setting this up on a cloud server
+# Setting this up on a cloud server

 Get a cloud server running Ubuntu 14.04 64-bit.
 Go through the usual securing, updating, and create a user.

 Now you need to install GDAL.
-First add the UbuntuGIS repository (you need the 'unstable' repo as the stable one is not updated for Ubuntu 14.04:
+First add the UbuntuGIS repository.
+You need the 'unstable' repo as the stable one is not updated for Ubuntu 14.04:

     sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     sudo apt-get update